What are retargeting ads and how to set them up?

 Meta (Facebook & Instagram) Retargeting

-Common Mistakes in Retargeting and Avoidance Strategies
+Common Mistakes in Retargeting and Ways to Avoid Them

-In 2026 Retargeting: AI and Predictive Modeling
+In 2026, Retargeting: AI and Prediction

-Result: What Should You Do Now?
+Conclusion: What Should You Do Now?

 - Create your basic audiences for cart abandoners and product viewers.